ShaneCurcuru/slides/_posts/2017-04-15-History-Of-The-Apache-Way.md

 description: Learning from the history of the ASF and reviewing past slides
 ---

-Here are some useful slide decks about The Apache Way.
+This is a brief history of some of the key Apache Way documents and presentations.
 These have been presented by some amazing Apache committers and Members at ApacheCon and a variety of other open source conferences in the past 15 years.
-This is a curated selection of publicly posted slide decks.
+This is a curated selection of publicly posted slide decks, as well as pointers to official and unofficial resources.

 Note that in the past, these talks were often an overview of history and how the ASF is organized, along with touching on the behavioral